ingridpierre/pi-airplay/README.md

 - **Clean UI Design**: Elegant dark theme that complements any album artwork
 - **Responsive Design**: Works on desktop, tablet, and mobile devices
 - **High-Quality Audio**: Uses your IQaudio DAC for superior sound quality
-- **Kiosk Mode**: Can run in full-screen kiosk mode for dedicated displays

 ## Web Interface